recursion-ninja/masters-thesis/doc/overview/Project.md

 The root directory of the project contains a few files which serve as very important resources (listed below).
 Additionally, there are a number of directories and subdirectories which store the bulk of the project's code and resources.
 Aside from the [`doc`][REPO-URI-doc] directory, which contains *very informative* project documentation, other subdirectories can be ignored by users wish to simply read or replicate the results of the project but not extend of modify it.
-For those who are interested in extensiona and modifaction to the project, fully exploring the documentation directory ([`doc`][REPO-URI-doc]) will greatly inform and direct thier understanding and manipulation of the other subdirectories included in the project.
+For those who are interested in extensiona and modification to the project, fully exploring the documentation directory ([`doc`][REPO-URI-doc]) will greatly inform and direct their understanding and manipulation of the other subdirectories included in the project.

 ### Important resources